dirtbags/pcapdb/README.md

  - Like with most Makefiles, you can set the DESTDIR environment variable to specify where to install the system. `make install-search-head DESTDIR=/var/mypcaplocation`
  - This includes installing in place: `make install-capture-node DESTDIR=$(pwd)`.
-In this case, PcapDB won't install system scripts for various needed components, and it will run as the installing user.
+In this case, PcapDB won't install system scripts for various needed components.
+You will have to run it manually, see below.
+ - If you're behind a proxy, you'll need to specify a proxy connection string using PROXY=host:port as part of the make command.

 To make your life easier, however, you should work make sure the indexing code builds cleanly by running 'make' in the 'indexer/' directory.